bgreen158/SDEV140_Final_Project/README.md

-# SDEV140 Final Project - Airplanes & Missiles!
+# SDEV 140 Final Project - Airplanes & Missiles!
 This repository is for my Final project in my SDEV 140 class.
 The goal is to create a tkinter based program with GUI elements and more.
 I had decided on making a Galaga/Asteroids-like game for this project and had a lot of fun making it!
 # Overview